ardasahiner/layerCNN_convex/README.md

 python cifar_convex.py
 ```

 There are options if you want to save checkpoints after each stage, or load from previous checkpoints.
 There are options for how different features are aggregated.
-Also, running the original cifar.py with the --separable tag will allow you to run the
-non-convex fully separable model which we have convexified.
+Also, running the original cifar.py with the --separable tag will allow you to run the non-convex fully separable model which we have convexified.
 Training the convex program takes about 8.5 hours on one GPU.

+If you would like to use the FFCV data loader, you can use the --ffcv flag to indicate this.
+Just make sure you have the appropriate .beton files in the correct repositories.
+One may also use burer-monteiro factorization with the appropriate hidden dimension if desired.

 The current results of the defaults in the codebase are given as follows: